PLP-MERN-Stack-Development/week-8-capstone_-koscark/README.md

 ## Project Roadmap

 The project roadmap with milestones is documented in `/docs/project-roadmap.md`.
-It outlines a 10-week timeline (July 24, 2025 - September 30, 2025) covering setup, backend, frontend, testing, deployment, and documentation.
+It outlines a 10-week timeline  covering setup, backend, frontend, testing, deployment, and documentation.

 ## Technical Architecture